3 Benefits of Oyster Shells for Chickens

 - Broken eggs.

-Guide to Feeding Oyster Shell
+Guide to Feeding Oyster Shells to Your Chickens

-In fact, excess calcium can be harmful to chickens that don’t use up the extra calcium to produce eggs.
+First off, only laying hens need additional calcium; roosters do not.
+In fact, excess calcium can be harmful to chickens that don’t use the extra calcium to produce eggs.

-When to Start Feeding Oyster Shell
+When to Start Feeding Oyster Shells?

 When your hens are approaching laying time which is anywhere from 18-22 weeks of age.
 Or as soon as you notice that they’ve started laying.

-How Much Oyster Shell for Chickens
+How Much Oyster Shell Should I Give My Chickens?

 The simple answer to this question is as much as they need.

-So the best thing to do is give them free choice.
 Put the oyster shell in its own separate dish or feeder and always keep it available.
 Chickens will never overeat on it, their bodies instinctively know when they need additional calcium and so they’ll only eat it as needed.
+Keep it simple and let them decide!

-Additional Ways to Provide Calcium
+Additional Ways to Provide Calcium for Chickens

 You may have heard about other chicken owners feeding their own eggshells back to their hens.
 There are both negative and positives about doing so.